tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

 <!-- more -->

-- install ChefDK and `knife-zero` on workstation:
+- install ChefDK and `knife-zero` on workstation

   ```sh
   (ws)$ brew update